|

 summer.

-The climate changes a lot from north to south,
+The climate changes a lot from north to

-going from an intertropical to a tropical zone.
+south, going from an intertropical to a

-In the south there are two rainy seasons, a short
+In the south there are two rainy seasons,

-In the north there are tropical rains in the
+In the north there are tropical rains in

-It is a country covered with
+It is a country

-tropical forests which produce precious woods,
+covered with tropical forests which

-savannah regions and lots of rivers and
+and lots of rivers and streams.

 Average